e0da/margaret-space-program/markdown/l/Template.markdown

 # Template
 Created Saturday 22 December 2018

-Jebediah Kerman commanded the [v:Fido 0](../v/Fido_0.markdown) "rover" vehicle in its maiden "voyage" on [m:KRB-1](../m/KRB-1.markdown).
+Jebediah Kerman commanded the [v:Fido:0](../v/Fido/0.markdown) "rover" vehicle in its maiden "voyage" on [m:KRB:1](../m/KRB/1.markdown).
 Because Fido can't move, it just sat on the pad.
 Jebediah collected a crew report, goo canister reading, and EVA reports from the launch pad and the vehicle assembly building.

 Contracts Complete
 ------------------